-In a report called ‘Are We Fit to Frack?’, developed with the Angling Trust, RSPB, the Salmon & Trout Association, The Wildlife Trusts and the Wildfowl & Wetlands Trust, we set out 10 recommendations for Government to make fracking safer.
+A report called ‘Are We Fit to Frack?’ was developed with the Angling Trust, RSPB, the Salmon & Trout Association, The Wildlife Trusts and the Wildfowl & Wetlands Trust.
+We set out 10 recommendations for Government to make fracking safer.

 The recommendations are based on a full technical evidence report which has been peer reviewed by the Centre for Ecology and Hydrology, one of the UK’s leading ecological research institutes.
 It is supported by a cross party group of MPs including Zac Goldsmith, Alan Whitehead and Tessa Munt.

 - All protected wildlife areas, nature reserves and national parks to be frack-free zones